This is the phrase that leaped to mind, unbidden, as I read the first few pages of the “Preface” to Hermann Hesse’s Steppenwolf.

 So now you have an idea of my perspective when I read a contemporary fiction such as “Stay with me, by Ayobami Adebayo,” which was recommended to me.

-I found the writing immature and uninspiring, even if the author was skilled in depicted, sympathetically, the emotional state of the main character who suffered a series of great tragedies throughout her life.
+I found the writing immature and uninspiring, even if the author was skilled in depicting, sympathetically, the emotional state of the main character who suffered a series of great tragedies throughout her life.

 And this is where I become perplexed–the author and her novel are highly regarded: